semanticarts/congr/README.md

 `dir_path`: Specifies the starting directory for generating file metadata.
 If not provided, the current directory is used as the default starting directory.

 `--files`: Includes files in the generated metadata.
-By default, files are excluded unless this option is specified.

 `--no-files`: Excludes files from the generated metadata.
-This option overrides the --files option if both are provided.

 `--fingerprints`: Creates fingerprints for files in the generated metadata.
-By default, fingerprints are not created unless this option is specified.

 `--no-fingerprints`: Excludes file fingerprints from the generated metadata.
-This option overrides the --fingerprints option if both are provided.

 `-o output_file`: Specifies the name of the output file.
 If not provided, the default output file name is congr-output.ttl, saved in the current directory.